-Each Permittee shall implement and enforce a program consistent with permit conditions, to reduce the discharge of sediment and construction materials from construction sites.
-At a minimum, the program shall comply with the following:
+The Permittee shall continue to implement and enforce a program, consistent with permit conditions, to reduce the discharge of sediment and construction materials from construction sites.
+At a minimum, the program shall comply with the following conditions:

-- 1. ORDINANCE: Each Permittee shall have and enforce a municipal ordinance or other regulatory mechanism regarding construction site storm water discharges on all sites, including municipal projects that, at a minimum, establishes and includes: - a) Applicability and jurisdiction.
-Pursuant to the authority provided to the Permittee under Wisconsin statutes, the ordinance shall apply to all construction sites with one acre or more of land disturbance, and to sites of less than one acre if they are part of a larger common plan of development or sale. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.
+- 1. ORDINANCE: The Permittee shall have and enforce a municipal ordinance or other regulatory mechanism regarding construction site storm water discharges on all sites, including municipal projects that, at a minimum, establishes and includes: - a) Applicability and jurisdiction, pursuant to the authority provided to the Permittee under Wisconsin statutes.
+The ordinance shall apply to all construction sites with one acre or more of land disturbance, and to sites of less than one acre if they are part of a larger common plan of development or sale. - b) Design criteria, standards and specifications equivalent to the technical standards approved by the Department.